fronto/reading_guide/README.md

 * Hybrid models such as object-functional (scala)
 * (python can actually be used in an imperative, objected-oriented and object-functional way)

+##Type systems:

-##Type systems: know the difference between a strong and a weak type system, and the difference between and static and a dynamic type system.
+* know the difference between a strong and a weak type system
+* know the difference between and static and a dynamic type system

 Wikipedia has some good disambiguation on this subject.

-Important object oriented concepts:
+##Important object oriented concepts:

+* Abstraction
+* encapsulation
+* inheritance
-Abstraction , encapsulation, inheritance, separation of concerns
+* separation of concerns

 A hands on guide on object orientation is:
 Head First Object Oriented Analysis and Design by McLaughlin, Police and West